amboar/amboar.github.io/_posts/2019-12-22-abusing-qemu-device-models.md

 ---
+title: Abusing QEMU Device Models for Debugging
 author: Andrew
 ---

-## Abusing QEMU Device Models for Debugging

 Debugging broken kernel / hypervisor interactions can be painful, and sometimes requires some creativity to extract the necessary information.
 This was the